 Data Submission Steps:

 1. Ship hard drive containing full set of data products to be hosted.
 In general, we prefer to receive the data in the same form as delivered by the vendor; thus, if you have the original hard drive upon which you received the data, please send us that.
-In addition to data products (point cloud file in LAS format and DEMs), please also ensure that all supporting files (survey polygons, flight line flies, tiling indexes, etc) are included on the hard drive.
+In addition to data products (point cloud file in LAZ (preferred) or LAS format and DEMs), please also ensure that all supporting files (survey polygons, flight line flies, tiling indexes, etc) are included on the hard drive.
 Finally, please send all metadata and report of survey documents associated with the dataset.
 OpenTopography’s mailing and shipping addresses can be found here.
 In some cases a network data transfer may be possible if the dataset is small enough.
 Make a copy of the data before sending it to avoid data loss due to a mishap with the hard drive while in transit.

 2. Complete the OpenTopography Data Description Worksheet (Word Doc) as completely as possible and return to OpenTopography via email or include it on the hard drive containing the data.
 We use the information you provide to craft the dataset access page, and the content you provide is important to ensure correct data overview language, logos, dataset acknowledgement language, etc.